ppichier/matcha/README.md

 npm start
 ```

 And that's it !
-Now Y=you can try to match people and maybe find the true love ;)
+Now you can try to match people and maybe find the true love ;)